percona/pxb-docs/docs/work-with-apparmor.md

 Percona XtraBackup does not have a profile and is not confined by AppArmor.

-For a list of common AppArmor commands, see [Percona Server for MySQL - AppArmor](https://www.percona.com/percona-server/8.1/apparmor.html)
+For a list of common AppArmor commands, see [Percona Server for MySQL - AppArmor].

 ## Develop a profile